 Just 3.7% use cannabis on a weekly basis.
 8% say they have used it at least once (even a puff or 2) in the past 30 days.
-11.9% have used it in the last 12 months (Ministry of Health 2013) and it is claimed that 42% of over-15 year olds have tried it once at some time in their life.
+11.9% have used it in the last 12 months (Ministry of Health 2018) and the NZIER say that 42% of over-15 year olds have tried it once at some time in their life.

 One in six (16.6%) adults had used any drug for recreational purposes in the last 12 months, equating to 438,200 people.